Rokiis1/roadmap/3.Module/express_server.md

 - `PATH` is a path on the server.

-- `HANDLER` is the function executed when the route is matched.
+- `HANDLER` is the function executed when the route accessed.

-## Middleware 1 Part

-**Explanation:**

-Middleware functions are functions that have access to the request object (`req`), the response object (`res`), and the next middleware function in the application’s request-response cycle.
-These functions can perform various tasks such as executing code, modifying the request and response objects, ending the request-response cycle, and calling the next middleware function in the stack.

-**Key Concepts:**

-1. **Application-Level Middleware:** Bind application-level middleware to an instance of the app object by using the `app.use()` and `app.METHOD()` functions.
-2. **Built-In Middleware:** Express has a few built-in middleware functions such as `express.json`

 ## Handling Requests and Responses

 **Explanation:**

 HTTP requests are the core of any web application.
 In Express.js, routes are defined to respond to HTTP requests.
-Each route can have one or more handler functions, which are executed when the route is matched.
+Each route can have one or more handler functions, which are executed when the route accessed.

 **Key Concepts:**